AmericanPhilosophicalSociety/APS_digitization/digitizationguidelines.md

   * Click "add digital object"
   * In drop down menu, click "Create"
   * Fill in Basic information in the following fields:
-  Title - add title as it appears in digital object
+  _Title_ - enter title as it appears in digital object
-  Identifier - node ID
+  _Identifier_ - enter node ID
-  Publish - check box
+  _Publish_ - check box
   * Click "Add file version" and fill in the following fields:
-  File URL - full URL, i.e. https://diglib.amphilsoc.org/node/1234
+  _File URL_ - enter full URL, i.e. https://diglib.amphilsoc.org/node/1234
-  Publish - check box
+  _Publish_ - check box
   * Click "Create and Link to Digital Object"
 4. Click "Save Archival Object"
   * Double check that the item (or digital file) was created in the correct series